Prospect theory: Example

 If we set the frame to -$1,000, we have a choice between $v(985)$ and $\pi(0.99) \times v(1000)$.
 In this case, the concavity of the value function in gains and the underweighting of high probabilities can also lead to a preference for buying the insurance.

 The interplay of overweighting of small probabilities and concavity-convexity of the value function leads to the so-called fourfold pattern of risk attitudes: risk-averse behavior when gains have moderate probabilities or losses have small probabilities; risk-seeking behavior when losses have moderate probabilities or gains have small probabilities.

 Below is an example of the fourfold pattern of risk attitudes.
-The first item in each quadrant shows an example prospect (e.g. 95% chance to win $10,000 is high probability and a gain).
+The first item in each quadrant shows an example prospect (e.g. 95% chance of winning $10,000 is high probability and a gain).
 The second item in the quadrant shows the focal emotion that the prospect is likely to evoke.
 The third item indicates how most people would behave given each of the prospects (either Risk Averse or Risk Seeking).
 The fourth item states expected attitudes of a potential defendant and plaintiff in discussions of settling a civil suit.

 Probability distortion is that people generally do not look at the value of probability uniformly between 0 and 1.
 Lower probability is said to be over-weighted (that is, a person is overly concerned with the outcome of the probability) while medium to high probability is under-weighted (that is, a person is not concerned enough with the outcome of the probability).
 The exact point in which probability goes from over-weighted to under-weighted is arbitrary, but a good point to consider is probability = 0.33.
 A person values probability = 0.01 much more than the value of probability = 0 (probability = 0.01 is said to be over-weighted).
 However, a person has about the same value for probability = 0.4 and probability = 0.5.
 Also, the value of probability = 0.99 is much less than the value of probability = 1, a sure thing (probability = 0.99 is under-weighted).
 A little more in depth when looking at probability distortion is that π(p) + π(1 − p) < 1 (where π(p) is probability in prospect theory).

 Myopic Loss Aversion (MLA)

-Myopic loss aversion is a theory that streams from prospect theory, a behavioral economics framework that explains how people make decisions under uncertainty.
-Prospect theory provides the understanding for the way in which people assess potential losses and gains in relation to a reference point, and their choices are affected by the perception of the probability and size of the given outcomes.
-Specifically, losses are weighted more heavily than gains of equal magnitude, and they become less sensitive to changes in wealth as their wealth increases.